kenohori/my-website/_drafts/my-approach-to-privacy.md

 lang: en
 ---

 Those who know me also know that I am enthusiastic about technology.
 I like to keep on the bleeding edge even if I end up (figuratively) bleeding because of it.
-For a long time, this meant that I immediately tried pretty much every interesting piece of software or internet service.
+For a long time, this meant that I was an early adopter of  all sorts of software or internet services.

 But alas, that time has seemingly come to an end.